Jefftitus13/CarInfos/README.md

   "isAvailable": true
 }

-5. DELETE /api/cars/{id}
+## DELETE /api/cars/{id}
 Delete a car from the database by its ID.

-Request URL
+## Request URL
 https://localhost:7254/api/Cars/5

 Record succefully deleted!

-Database Configuration
+# Database Configuration

 This project uses Entity Framework Core to interact with the database.
 Ensure that you have a local SQL Server instance or use the appsettings.json to configure a connection string for your preferred database.

-Contributions
+# Contributions

 Feel free to fork this repository, open issues, and submit pull requests for enhancements or bug fixes.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.